-Immediately after the end of the first Spring Semester, all first-year Ph.D. students will be asked by the Chair of the Qualifying Examination Committee to rank order the challenge problem papers they have written in both tutorial courses.
+Immediately after the end of the second semester of study (the first Spring semester for the students that enroll in the Fall 2020 semester, and the first Fall semester for the students that enroll in the Spring 2021 semester), students will be asked by the Chair of the Qualifying Examination Committee to rank order the challenge problem papers they have written in both tutorial courses.
 The Chair of the Qualifying Examination Committee, in consultation with the two coordinators of the tutorial courses, will choose one paper from those submitted for each student to defend on the qualifying exam.

-Within one month after the end of the Spring Semester, students will be told which challenge problem paper each will prepare for the oral qualifying exam.
+Within one month after the end of the second semester of study, students will be told which challenge problem paper each will prepare for the oral qualifying exam.
 You will have the option of rewriting the assigned paper if you so choose.